TLPI® mounted next to a green stoplight and a straight or turn lane sign

 Diagram Showing TLPI®’s Wireless Communication

 The Node relies on a Signal Power Interface (SPI) to convert the standard 120VAC (or 48VDC for 48V intersections) power source into 12VAC, obtaining information regarding the pedestrian phase status.
-This data is transmitted wirelessly to the Sign Driver, dictating when the sign should commence and cease flashing.
+This data is transmitted wirelessly to the Master, dictating when the sign should commence and cease flashing.

-The Sign Driver, installed on the back of the backlit or LED ring regulatory sign, is powered by the traffic signal’s 120VAC (or 48VDC for 48V intersections).
-The Sign Driver regulates the flashing rate and duration of the sign’s illumination through a 3C cable connection, as it receives signals sent from the Node.
+The Master, installed on the back of the backlit or LED ring regulatory sign, is powered by the traffic signal’s 120VAC (or 48VDC for 48V intersections).
+The Master regulates the flashing rate and duration of the sign’s illumination through a 3C cable connection, as it receives signals sent from the Node.
 This ensures synchronization with pedestrian phases, allowing for optimal effectiveness.

 TLPI